-The biology major consists of a minimum of 7 life science courses in categories A through C below and 4 additional cognate courses in category D. A minimum of two 200- or 300-level Biology lecture courses exclusive of the core must be completed at Oberlin.
-No more than two courses of advanced coursework may be transfer credits.
+The biology major consists of a minimum of 7 life science courses in categories A through C below and 4 additional cognate courses in category D. A minimum of two 200-, 300-, or 400-level courses exclusive of the core must come from the Oberlin Biology Department.
+No more than two advanced courses from outside the Biology Department (including transfer credits) may count toward the major.
 Courses in which a student has earned a letter grade lower than a C- may not be used to fulfill the requirements of the Biology major.
-Students must complete at least five lab experiences, three from the required core courses (category A), and two from upper-level courses (categories B and C).
+Students must complete at least five lab experiences: three from the required core courses (category A), and two from upper-level courses (one from category B and a second from either category B or C).

 Requirements for the Biology Major

 Three core courses are required; all include a laboratory.